Learning Representations from Product Titles for Modeling Shopping Transactions: Experiments

-In this section, we study the impact of hyperparameters on the performance of the next product prediction task.
+In this section, we study the impact of hyper-parameters to the performance of the next product prediction task.

-\textbf{Impact of the negative sampling ratio.} Fig. \ref{fig:neg_ratio_impact} shows the performance of BASTEXT-Avg's next product prediction with different negative sampling ratios $n$.
-The results show that Recall@20 increases when the negative ratio $n$ increases until a certain value of $n$ (8--10) before becoming stable.
+\textbf{Impact of the Negative Sampling Ratio.} Fig.\ref{fig:neg_ratio_impact} shows the BASTEXT-Avg's performances of the next product prediction with different negative sampling ratio $n$.
+We observe that, the Recall@20 increases when the negative ration $n$ increases, until a certain value of $n$ (around 8 to 10) before getting stable.
 Therefore, we do not need to sample more negative examples than this value of $n$.

-\textbf{Impact of the embedding size.} Fig. \ref{fig:emb_size} shows the performance of BASTEXT-Avg's next product prediction with different embedding sizes $K$.
-The results show that the performances increase when $K$ increases until a threshold of $K$ (around 64).
+\textbf{Impact of the Embedding Size.} Fig.\ref{fig:emb_size} shows the BASTEXT-Avg's performances of the next product prediction with different embedding size $K$.
+We can observe that the performances increase when $K$ increases, until a threshold of $K$ (around 64).
 Then, the performances decrease (OnlineRetail data) or do not significantly increase (Instacart data).
-These observations suggest that the embedding size around $K=64$ will balance performance and computational complexity.
+These observations suggest that the embedding size around $K=64$ will have a balance between the performances and the computational complexity.